liquidcowgithub/web-ui-dojo/Part 1 - Theory/4.Consistency/One page should look like the next/concept.md

 * Websites need to flow, the transitions between components and pages needs to be seamless.
 * When developing in isolation, its easy to introduce inconsistencies.
-* Consider using a style
+* Consider using a living development style guide